 To give a sense for how sensitive the correlation is to these assumptions, Figure 2 (right) plots the simulated correlation when varying the proportion of neg-raising predicates and how distinguishable the categories are.
-For the x-axis, the distance between the centroid of the non-neg-raising responsives and the centroid of the negraising antirogatives is used to compute the ratio.
-These plots do not vary the ratio of responsives to antirogatives among the non-neg-raisers, leaving that ratio constant at 1.
+For the x-axis, the distance between the centroid of the non-neg-raising responsives and the centroid of the neg-raising antirogatives is used to compute the ratio.
+These plots do not vary the ratio of responsives to antirogatives among the neg-raisers, leaving that ratio constant at 1.
 Analogous to the left plot, the main take-away from this plot is that, even in the worst case scenario where the categories are very hard to distinguish-e.g. where the distance-standard deviation ratio is 0.5-the correlation is around zero with the upper bound of the confidence interval never rising above 0.09.
-That is, even if the measures of neg-raising and responsivity are exceedingly noisy, it would be extremely unlikely to see a correlation more positive than 0.09 if NR were true.

-To test NR, I deploy White & Rawlins' (2018b) methodology in conjunction with An & White's (2020) MegaNegRaising dataset.
-An & White derive a measure of neg-raising using a likelihood judgment task, wherein participants are asked to judge how likely a speaker is to mean one thing if they say another.
-For instance, to assess whether think is neg-raising in the present tense with a first person subject, participants were asked to respond to (11) with a slider.
+To test $\mathbb{NR}$ , I deploy White & Rawlins's methodology in conjunction with An & White's (2020) MegaNegRaising dataset.
+An & White derive a measure of negraising using a likelihood judgment task, wherein participants are asked to judge